eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatesignatureResponse.md

 `func (o *EzsigntemplatesignatureResponse) HasEEzsigntemplatesignaturePositioningoccurence() bool`

 HasEEzsigntemplatesignaturePositioningoccurence returns a boolean if a field has been set.

+### GetSEzsigntemplatesignatureCreditcardamountdescription

+`func (o *EzsigntemplatesignatureResponse) GetSEzsigntemplatesignatureCreditcardamountdescription() string`

+GetSEzsigntemplatesignatureCreditcardamountdescription returns the SEzsigntemplatesignatureCreditcardamountdescription field if non-nil, zero value otherwise.

+### GetSEzsigntemplatesignatureCreditcardamountdescriptionOk

+`func (o *EzsigntemplatesignatureResponse) GetSEzsigntemplatesignatureCreditcardamountdescriptionOk() (*string, bool)`

+GetSEzsigntemplatesignatureCreditcardamountdescriptionOk returns a tuple with the SEzsigntemplatesignatureCreditcardamountdescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSEzsigntemplatesignatureCreditcardamountdescription

+`func (o *EzsigntemplatesignatureResponse) SetSEzsigntemplatesignatureCreditcardamountdescription(v string)`

+SetSEzsigntemplatesignatureCreditcardamountdescription sets SEzsigntemplatesignatureCreditcardamountdescription field to given value.

+### HasSEzsigntemplatesignatureCreditcardamountdescription

+`func (o *EzsigntemplatesignatureResponse) HasSEzsigntemplatesignatureCreditcardamountdescription() bool`

+HasSEzsigntemplatesignatureCreditcardamountdescription returns a boolean if a field has been set.

+### GetDEzsigntemplatesignatureCreditcardamount

+`func (o *EzsigntemplatesignatureResponse) GetDEzsigntemplatesignatureCreditcardamount() string`

+GetDEzsigntemplatesignatureCreditcardamount returns the DEzsigntemplatesignatureCreditcardamount field if non-nil, zero value otherwise.

+### GetDEzsigntemplatesignatureCreditcardamountOk

+`func (o *EzsigntemplatesignatureResponse) GetDEzsigntemplatesignatureCreditcardamountOk() (*string, bool)`

+GetDEzsigntemplatesignatureCreditcardamountOk returns a tuple with the DEzsigntemplatesignatureCreditcardamount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDEzsigntemplatesignatureCreditcardamount

+`func (o *EzsigntemplatesignatureResponse) SetDEzsigntemplatesignatureCreditcardamount(v string)`

+SetDEzsigntemplatesignatureCreditcardamount sets DEzsigntemplatesignatureCreditcardamount field to given value.

+### HasDEzsigntemplatesignatureCreditcardamount

+`func (o *EzsigntemplatesignatureResponse) HasDEzsigntemplatesignatureCreditcardamount() bool`

+HasDEzsigntemplatesignatureCreditcardamount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)